ccardea/osy-site/yoga/niyama.md

 In Sutra 1.23 *Isvara-pranidhana* is introduced with the word *va*, meaning "or".
 This implies that *isvara-pranidhana* is being offered as an alternative to the more detailed methods of *samadhi* described in the *Jnana* portion of the Sutras.

-The sutras go on to describe some characteritics of Isvara:
+The sutras go on to describe some characteristics of Isvara:

 ##### Sutra 1.24
 - *purusa-visesa* = an individual being having characteristics that are peculiar to him and which make him different from other beings.